There are currently over 58,000 plugins available that bloggers can use to enhance their WordPress sites (and that’s counting only the free ones).

 Once again, I’ve been there.

 So what’s the cure for analysis paralysis and customization craziness?
-The cure is to methodically walk through the setup and customization process, which is exactly what we’re going to do here at Food Blogger Pro as we start our plugins deep dive courses.
+The cure is to methodically walk through the setup and customization process, which is exactly what we do here with our Essential Plugins courses!

-With the plugins deep dive courses we’ll take a look at what we consider to be the six most important plugins for food bloggers.
-If I were to create a food blog today, these are the six plugins that I would immediately install and activate.
-In this blog post, I’ll preview the six plugins and discuss why they’re important.
+In these courses, we take a look at what we consider to be the most important plugins for food bloggers.
+In fact, if I were to create a food blog from scratch today, these are the plugins that I would immediately install and activate.
+In this blog post, I’ll preview the plugins and discuss why they’re important.

-I’m going to make a bold statement: This is the number one most important plugin to install on your WordPress blog.
-VaultPress is an incredibly powerful plugin that backs up every part of your WordPress blog: posts, pictures, pages, comments, revisions, settings and more.
-It comes at a cost, but it’s worth every cent.
-It’s similar to insurance on your home.
-You’ll almost never use it, but when you do you can’t imagine what you would have done if you didn’t have it.
+You can upgrade your Jetpack subscription for backups, which is what I want to talk about today.
+This feature backs up every part of your WordPress blog: posts, pictures, pages, comments, revisions, settings and more.
+It’s similar to insurance on your home; you’ll almost never use it, but when you do, you can’t imagine what you would have done if you didn’t have it.

 2. WP Rocket